 Value – Bang for Your Buck

-Did you know 268 of the 401 national parks (as of this blog post) offer free admission all year long?
+Did you know of the 409 national park units only 124 charge an admission fee (as of this blog post)?
 How can you get better than free?
-Of those parks charging a fee they vary.
-For instance, a 7-day entrance permit for Everglades National Park is $10 per vehicle while it’s $25 for Yellowstone National Park.
-Considering other entertainment options out there, $25 is a great value.
+Of those parks charging a fee, the amount varies.
+For instance, a 7-day entrance permit for Everglades National Park is $25 per vehicle while it’s $35 for Yellowstone National Park.
+Considering other entertainment options out there, $35 is a great value.

 Better yet, throughout the year the National Park Services has fee-free days meaning park admission is waived at all national parks!
 Plan your visit around one of these days.

 National Park Service Ranger Programs – Good for the Budget and Brushing Up on Social Skills